-Lyndon finds it very important for you to live on campus to provide a sense of community, access to clubs and organizations, activities as well as a chance to really connect with Lyndon and your peers.
-Lyndon assigns roommates without regard to race, creed, religion, sexual orientation or Country of national origin.
+Northern Vermont University-Lyndon finds it very important for you to live on campus to provide a sense of community and access to clubs, organizations, and activities—as well as a chance to really connect with Lyndon and your peers.
+Lyndon assigns roommates without regard to race, creed, religion, sexual orientation, or country of national origin.

 While living on campus can be a fun and rewarding, it also has its challenges.
 That’s why we make support available to our students.